mratsim/loop-fusion/README.md

   let a = @[1, 2, 3]
   let b = @[false, true, true]

-  forEach integer in a, boolean in b:
+  forZip integer in a, boolean in b:
     if boolean:
       echo integer